 When trouble strikes…

-When life gets in the way…
+Life gets in the way…

 When shit hits the fan…

-When relationships go pear-shaped…
+And relationships go pear-shaped…

 When all hell breaks loose…